Triffin v. Pomerantz Staffing Services, LLC

 |

-Plaintiff also misguidedly argues that Pomerantz's contract with the bank
+Plaintiff also misguidedly argues that Pomerantz's contract with the

-impacts upon these issues.
-This contract authorized the bank to honor and pay,
+bank impacts upon these issues.
+This contract authorized the

-without limit and without inquiry, checks drawn on the account "regardless of by whom
+bank to honor and pay, without limit and without inquiry, checks drawn on the account

-or by what means the actual or purported facsimile signature thereon may have been
+"regardless of by whom or by what means the actual or purported facsimile signature

-affixed thereto, if such a signature resembles the facsimile specimen filed with the
+thereon may have been affixed thereto, if such a signature resembles the facsimile

-Bank."
-Contrary to plaintiff's contentions, the contract governs only the
+specimen filed with the Bank."
+Contrary to plaintiff's contentions, the contract

-relationship between the account holder and the bank, and purports to place the risk of
+governs only the relationship between the account holder and the bank, and purports to

-loss on the account holder if the bank were to pay a check containing a signature
+place the risk of loss on the account holder if the bank were to pay a check containing

-checks in question.
+dishonored all the checks in question.

 Affirmed.